shivam-maharshi/hckn-resrch/README.md

 ## Supported Services - Caching & Persisted

 The backend can be configured to use different caching and persistence services.
-### The service currently supports:
+### The service currently supports storing data in:
 1. Memcached
 2. Redis
-3. File persistence - Asnychronous for high performance using PThreads
+3. Files - Asnychronously for high performance using PThreads.

 ## Usage